 It’s crucial to balance your distribution network if you want to protect your business in an ever-fluctuating market.
 Distribution channels come and go, local inter-supplier politics may come into play, and economic and political crises can be unavoidable.

-As shown by our recent research into effective distribution networks around the world, it's worth listening to the age-old wisdom and avoiding putting your eggs in one basket.
+As shown by our research into effective distribution networks around the world, it's worth listening to the age-old wisdom and avoiding putting your eggs in one basket.

 This is something that more tour and activity companies are listening to, especially when it comes to shifting their distribution network further online.
-For more details you can download our full free report, or keep reading for the key insights into balancing your tour and activity company's distribution strategy:

-What our research shows about creating a balanced distribution network
+Creating a balanced distribution network

 Based on TrekkSoft research of 213 tour and activity companies, most tour operators have a distribution network that’s balanced 6% in favour of online channels.